iexcloud/docs/source/getting-started/write-and-read-a-record.md

 Now that you've written to Apperate, why not read that data back?
 Learn how at [Reading Data From Apperate](./reading-data-from-apperate.md).

-If you're interested in loading data other ways or migrating data to Apperate, please visit [Migrating and Importing Data](../migrating-and-importing-data.md).
+If you're interested in loading data other ways or migrating data to Apperate, please visit [Migrate and Import Data](../migrating-and-importing-data.md).
 -->

 ## Read the Record